Ayush3941/fabric-x-chaincode-compat-proto/README.md

 It must be greater than or equal to `finality-timeout`.

 Use Terminal 3 for the demo client commands in the next section.
-The JSON response examples are printed by the client in Terminal 3.
-Keep client logging quiet; `DEBUG` on the client mostly prints gRPC internals.
+The JSON response examples are printed by the client in Terminal 3.`DEBUG` on the client prints gRPC internals.

 Important endpoints: